StephanPartzsch/as3-buttons/README.md

 			var toggleFrameButton : ToggleFrameButton = ToggleFrameButton.createFromClass( ExampleToggleButton );
 			addChild( toggleFrameButton );

+*LabeledFrameButton*

+			var labeledFrameButton : LabeledFrameButton = LabeledFrameButton.createFromClass( ExampleLabelButton, "Test" );
+			addChild( labeledFrameButton );

+*LabeledToggleFrameButton*

+			var labeledToggleFrameButton : LabeledToggleFrameButton = LabeledToggleFrameButton.createFromClass( ExampleLabelButton, "Test" );
+			addChild( labeledToggleFrameButton );

-The `FrameButton` as well as the `ToggleFrameButton` can be used like normal MovieClips because nearly everything is delegated to the graphical button representation which is managed by `FrameButton` or `ToggleFrameButton`.
+The `FrameButton`, `ToggleFrameButton`, `LabeledFrameButton` as well as the `LabeledToggleFrameButton` can be used like normal MovieClips because nearly everything is delegated to the graphical button representation which is managed these button classes.

 			frameButton.x = 100;
 			frameButton.rotationX = 20;